 Can Dogs Eat Flour?

 The good news is that flour is not toxic to dogs.
-And if your dog eats only a little bit, he should be OK.
+If your dog eats only a little bit, he should be OK.
 Having said that, the size of your dog and the amount of flour eaten determine if the dog will have any trouble or not.

 For instance, if you have a large dog, and he cleans up a small amount of flour, he will be OK.
 On the other hand, if a very small dog had a rather large helping of flour, then he could suffer some ill effects.